sauddy/DPNNet-3.0/README.md

 ```
 streamlit run main.py
 ```
+More instruction in the working tips drop down in the web tool.

 Please contact Subhrat Praharaj (s.praharaj@uva.nl) for the models used in the paper or the simulated image dataset of 105,000 images used for the training.